Al-Balushi

-Many people carrying this surname trace their ancestral origins to Balochistan — a region in southwestern Pakistan and southeastern Iran — located across the Persian Gulf.
-Their ancestors primarily came from the Makran coast.
+Many people carrying this surname trace their ancestral origins to Balochistan — a region in modern-day southwestern Pakistan, southern Afghanistan and southeastern Iran.
+Their ancestors primarily came from the Makran coast in the 18th century.
 The majority of them speak Arabic, while some retain their native Balochi language.
 They are mainly Sunni Muslims.

 Al-Balushis in Oman

-Sur Al Balush, In Shinas State, Sultanate Of Oman.
+Sur Al Balush, In Shinas Wilayat, Sultanate Of Oman.

 Oman is home to one of the largest Al-Balushi populations outside Pakistan and Iran.
 It is estimated that Al-Balushis make up 35% of its population.

 The presence of Al-Balushis in Oman dates back centuries, rooted in the connection between Makran (present-day Pakistan) and Oman.
 These regions shared economic and political ties, particularly through Gwadar Port, which historically served as a crucial link between Arabia, South Asia, and colonial European powers.

 Gwadar was under Omani rule for nearly two centuries, initially governed by Sultan bin Ahmad and later remaining part of the Omani Sultanate, until 1958.
 That year, Sultan Said bin Taimur sold the territory to Pakistan for $3 million, officially transferring control of Gwadar.